 William Blake's "The Parable of the Wise & Foolish Virgins"

-greatest heretic and its greatest prophet.
+and its greatest heretic.
 Blake was a heretic because

 he denied the need for anyone to save him, least

 of all the biblical god, whom he called "Nobodaddy."
 But a strong case